w3c/mathml-docs/minimal-intent-core.md

 "@end" could be used with most of the 2D notation tags such as `msqrt` so that the core list shrinks.
 This would likely eliminate or at least minimize what is required by '2' above.

+## Intent Values not in Core
+If an `intent` name is not in core, then it either is listed in the "open" list or not.
+The goal of the open list is to standardize and suggest names to use for various concepts, but it does not require their use.

+This proposal removes a number of names that were proposed for core such as `absolute-value` and `set` because they don't require AT to do anything special with them.
+These names hence should be part of the open list. _Maybe_ this indicates the open list needs partitioning so these lower-level math names are easier to find or there needs to be a column in the table that allows one to sort/filter on them.

 # Defaults
 Defaults mean that authoring software needs to use `intent` when the default value doesn't match what the author expects.
 If we get the defaults right, that means only ambiguous notations need intent.